 It’s looking at the opportunities that are out there and fitting your goals, your winnable milestones, your public good into a broader landscape and have a more potent and powerful and broad base of support.

-Susan: It’s a really interesting question of where are there places where there might be natural allies or natural processes that’s already happening that you can plug in to.
+Susan: It’s a really interesting question of where are there places where there might be natural allies or natural processes that are already happening that you can plug into.
 Here’s what I mean by that.
 A number of philanthropists want to go for white space.
 They want to go where others aren’t.
 They want their money to make a difference, and they’d like to begin getting some momentum around an issue they care about.
 That is important.
 For sure there are gaps that philanthropy can fill.
-But it’s also true that if you go to a white space, by definition, what you’re not doing is supporting things to have some momentum.
+But it is also true that if you go to white space, by definition, what you’re not doing is supporting things that have some momentum.
 There’s got to be a Yogi Berra thing about this.
 If you’re in white space, you’re on your own.
-I do think that there’s a question of pulling back and saying, where are the opportunities.
+I do think that there is a question of pulling back and saying, “Where are the opportunities?
 Here is my long-term goal or even my medium-term goal.
-Here is the winnable milestone that I’m looking to see.
-In the Trust for Public Land’s case, they were saying, we want a park within 10-minute walk of every person in every city, every town across America.
+Here is the winnable milestone that I’m looking to see.”
+In the Trust for Public Land’s case, they were saying, we want a park within a 10 minute walk of every person in every city, every town across America.
 As they began to think about their campaign, part of their question was what is it going to take to do that?
-It turns out that there were hundred million Americans.
-Once they did their mapping, that lacks this access which is so important.
+It turns out that there were hundred million Americans, once they did their mapping, that lack this access, which is so important.
 It’s important psychologically.
 It’s important for the environment.
-It’s important for children, older adults who need places to convene.
+It’s important for children and older adults who need places to convene.
 There’s a people aspect to it not just an environmental aspect.
-It’s a really broad set of benefits that you get, that they were identifying.
-At the same time they asked the question, how can we do this?
+It’s a broad set of benefits that you get, that they were identifying.
+At the same time they asked the question,” How can we do this?
 There are 100 million people.
-How do we think about this?
-What opportunity map revealed was that there was really an opportunity to engage with the nation’s mayors through, in this instance, US Conference of Mayors.
-By advocating, largely at first, by identifying and working with a core group of mayors to answer the question of what does this look like in your city over the next decade?
-They really realized that they could build momentum and convert even more mayors in new cities.
-When they launched in October 2017, they and their partner organizations had a park advocacy campaign which is already enlisted by partisan mayors, more than 125 mayors; 134 at the end of the day in cities from red states and cities Cody Wyoming to blue states like Vermont.
+How do we think about this?”
+What their opportunity map revealed was that there was really an opportunity to engage with the nation’s mayors through, in this instance, US Conference of Mayors.
+By advocating, actually first by identifying and working with a core group of mayors to answer the question of what would this look like in your city over the next decade, they really realized that they could build momentum and convert even more mayors in new cities.
+When they launched in October 2017, they and their partner organizations had a park advocacy campaign that had already enlisted bipartisan mayors, more than 125 mayors–134 at the end of the day–in cities from red, red states and cities–Cody Wyoming to blue states like Vermont.
 It really allowed them to look across that landscape and say, “How can we create common win, a common good, and move that forward?”
-It’s looking at the opportunities that are out there and fitting your goals, your winnable milestones, your public good into a broader landscape and have a more potent and powerful and broad base of support.
+It’s looking at the opportunities that are out there and fitting your goals, your winnable milestones, and your public good into a broader landscape and have a more potent, powerful, and broad base of support.

 I will say that philanthropists are sometimes their own worst enemy in this one because they want to fund the program.
 They want to fund a child and an after-school program.
 They want to save a tree.
 They want to save whatever it is, a whale.
 What they don’t necessarily do is think to invest in poling or messaging because it has such a bad reputation.
 Obviously, you’re trying to influence me and skew things.
 There’s just this propaganda element to it.

-Susan: A lot of us understand intuitively as people that language matters a lot.
+Susan: A lot of us understand intuitively, as people, that language matters a lot.
 Names matter and words matter.
-So, when we think about things like the word climate change that already turns off a whole group of the electorate.
-It’s very energizing to the base of people who are focused on those issues.
-But climate change is not a phrase that resonate across the spectrum.
-There are phrases that resonate with conservatives, with Republicans; things like freedom, individual rights, liberty, and there are phrases that we know resonate with job creation, competition, free market.
+So, when we think about things like the words “climate change” that already turns off a whole group of the electorate.
+It’s very energizing to the base of people who are focused on those issues, but climate change is not a phrase that resonates across the spectrum.
+There are phrases that resonate with conservatives, with Republicans; things like freedom, individual rights, liberty; job creation, competition, and free markets.
 There’s a whole set of language.
 Then there’s a commensurate language on the left.
-Part of the question is, and we did not take a position on – you should be a left-leaning advocate or you should be a right-leaning advocate; we just wanted to step back and say what’s happening.
-Let’s understand what’s happening.
+Part of the question is –and we did not take a position on if you should be a left-leaning advocate or you should be a right-leaning advocate– we just wanted to step back and say what’s happening.
 What’s working?
 What is being effective, so that whether you’re on the left or the right, you can read this article and say, this is either what my friends are doing or what my opposition is doing.
 Let’s actually understand it a little bit more.
-What’s interesting is that the Citizens for Responsible Energy Solutions really asked the question of how can they work with Republican policy makers on environmental issues.
-So that can be a very politically divisive process, or it could be one where there’s common ground to be found.
-One of the questions that they were asking is things like, there are messages; environmental messages that are deep in the Republican and conservative movement.
+What’s interesting is that the Citizens for Responsible Energy Solutions asked the question of how they can work with Republican policy makers on environmental issues.
+So that can be a very politically divisive process, or it can be one where there’s common ground to be found.
+One of the questions that they were asking was around messages, environmental messages that are deep in the Republican and conservative movement.
 Things like being responsible stewards of God’s creation.
 Things like creating new jobs and a stronger economy based on clean and renewable energy, things like global competitiveness and that sort of thing.
-There are really important core values to conservative.
-I think the question was, are there ways to find that middle ground, find new messaging framework but deeply listening on the other side of the aisle.
+These are really important core values to conservatives.
+I think the question was, are there ways to find that middle ground, find new messaging frameworks by deeply listening to others on the other side of the aisle.
 They had a pretty successful set of outcomes by doing it that way.
-I will say that philanthropists are sometimes their own worst enemy in this one because they want to fund the program.
-They want to fund a child and an after-school program.
+I will say that philanthropists are sometimes their own worst enemy on this one because they want to fund programs.
+They want to fund a child, and an after-school program.
 They want to save a tree.
-They want to save whatever it is, a whale.
-What they don’t necessarily do is think to invest in poling or messaging because it has such a bad reputation.
+They want to save whatever it is– a whale.
+What they don’t necessarily do is think to invest in polling or messaging because it has such a bad reputation.
 Obviously, you’re trying to influence me and skew things.
 There’s just this propaganda element to it.
 Of course, that is a reality.
 I don’t what to be Pollyanna.
-But this messaging and polling is, what values are you speaking to on the other side when it’s at its best, so that you can create that common ground and find those common paths forward, again in an increasingly partisan society.
-What does it look like to invest in that way?
+But this messaging and polling are about what values are you speaking to on the other side when it’s at its best, so that you can create that common ground and find those common paths forward.
+Again in an increasingly partisan society, what does it look like to invest in that way?
 It’s a powerful question to ask.

 Denver: Absolutely.
 One of the recommendations that I did like was bringing in polling firms from the other side to give you that different perspective.

-The fift and final question is, are you using new technologies to educate and advocate?
+The fifth and final question is, “Are you using new technologies to educate and advocate?”
 Tell us about that and what are some of those new technologies?

-Susan: This is a fun one because when we wrote the article, to now ever, the technology has changed to listen and advocate.
-The social listening technologies really do link to the polling conversation and really understanding, tracking conversations around different phrases, different words.
-There are apps that you can do with very little money that incredible grassroots organizations are paying attention to.
-There’s hashtag movement, there’s tagging, word cloud and what happens is you can listen to how your issue is playing out in social media and find places again to find more advocates to see what’s resonating and where you can share values.
+Susan: This is a fun one because from when we wrote the article, to now even, the technology to listen and advocate has changed.
+The social listening technologies really do link to the polling conversation and really understanding and tracking conversations around different phrases and different words.
+There are apps that you can use for very little money that incredible grassroots organizations are paying attention to.
+There’s hashtag movements, there’s tagging, word clouds and what happens is you can listen to how your issue is playing out in social media and find places to find more advocates, to see what’s resonating, and where you can share values.
 Again, for every one of these, you can use this for good or for evil.
 Our goal is that more people will be inspired to use all this work for good.
-For sure we know that people are using these technologies in nefarious ways also.
-So, I think part of the question is, what role can philanthropists play when there are these less savory ways that messaging is trying to be controlled.
-What are ways to elevate that dialogue, put a spotlight on it and engage people in a different way to get it back on track.
+But for sure we know that people are using these technologies in nefarious ways also.
+So, I think part of the question is about what role philanthropists can play when there are these less savory ways that messaging is trying to be controlled.
+What are ways to elevate that dialogue put a spotlight on it, and engage people in a different way to get it back on track?

 …as we just looked out in landscape right now, the tectonic plates are shifting.
 There are new alliances being formed, new old things that are falling into crevices, lots of disruption in the political field, in the business sphere….
 That’s what’s exciting because not all of the trenches have been dug.
 With this disruption comes opportunity.